ericoporto/fgmk/Maker/README.md

 Running in Windows:
 -------------------
 I've successfully tested using ActiveState ActivePyton 2.7 for Windows x86.
-I use the latest binary installer for Py2.7 and x32 windows available [here](http://www.riverbankcomputing.com/software/pyqt/download)
+I use the latest binary installer for PyQt Py2.7 and x32 windows available [here](http://www.riverbankcomputing.com/software/pyqt/download)
 In windows, cd to \Python27\Scripts and use pypm: pypm.exe install Pillow pypm.exe install Numpy